jintonic/gears/INSTALL/Geant4/README.md

 Manually fix them based on your system and you should be able to run `cmake` and `make` for your Geant4 examples.
 Note that, this has no effect on GEARS compilation since GEARS relies on `geant4-config` instead of the Geant4 Cmake files for its compilation.

-## Install pre-compiled Geant4 in CentOS
+## Install pre-compiled Geant4 on CentOS

 You can download the pre-compiled Geant4 libraries for CentOS [here](https://geant4.web.cern.ch/support/download).
-They were compiled with a relatively new version of `g++`, 8.3.0.
+They were compiled with a relatively new version of `g++`, 8.5.0.
 Run the following command in your CentOS terminal:

 ```sh
 $ g++ --version